20centcroak/pyFileFinder/README.md

 - parent: gives the root directory into which files or folders should be searched.
-If not set, the current folder (folder from which the script is launched) will be used
+If not set, the current folder (folder from which the script is launched) will be used When looking into an archive (zip file), this setting should be the path to the zip archive.

 - regex: regular expression used to check if a file or folder is part of the search.
 Default value is '.*' : it looks for any file or folder.
-If for example we want to list all files and folders of the parent folder, this default value may be used in association with depth=1
+Check your regex using [regex101](https://regex101.com/) for example For example if we want to list all files and folders of the parent folder, this default value may be used in association with depth=1

 - depth: depth of research.
 If set to 0, then files and folders are only searched in the parent folder.
 If set to n (n as an integer), then search goes up to the n-th subdirectory.
 Default value is -1, which means that search doesn't stop while there is no more subfolder.

-- stopWhenFound: as soon as a file or folder complies with the regex, the search is topped and the found file or folder is returned
+- stopWhenFound: as soon as a search return results complying with the regex, the search is stopped and the found files or folders are returned.
-(in an array) to satisfy the more generic research.
+Note that, even if the iterative process is stopped, the result may contain many file or folders when multiple files inside a folder comply with the regex for example.
 Default value is True.

 - goIntoFoundFolder: When False, if a folder is searched and found, does not look inside for subfolders that comply with regex.
 This different of stopWhenFound: it may find multiple folders but does not look into a found folder.
 Default value is False.